slgrobotics/jetson_nano_b01/README.md

 ## Experiments with Jetson Nano B01

-This is a collection of files and docs related to my experiments with NVIDIA Jetson Nano Bo1 (2020 DevKit with two camera connectors).
+This is a collection of files and docs related to my experiments with NVIDIA Jetson Nano B01 (2020 DevKit with two camera connectors).

-If you are looking for ROS 2 compatible Inference Server - skip to [this section](https://github.com/slgrobotics/jetson_nano_b01/blob/main/README.md#inference-tcpip-server).
+If you are looking for **ROS 2 compatible Inference Server** - skip to [this section](https://github.com/slgrobotics/jetson_nano_b01/blob/main/README.md#inference-tcpip-server).

 The machine and OS (and other experiments) are described [here](https://github.com/slgrobotics/articubot_one/wiki/Ollama-on-Jetson-Nano).

+**Note:** I use Waveshare Binocular Camera [Module](https://www.newegg.com/p/3C6-00U7-00PK8?item=9SIC4CTKR07923), Dual IMX219 8 Megapixels.
+It supports stereo vision (depth vision).
+Other CSI-connected cameras compatible with Nano B01 or webcams might work.

+### Purpose and Credits

 I used a Docker file, code and info from the following work of Sampsa Ranta:
 - https://github.com/masterhapero/dt-duckpack-yolov11